 ABUNDANCE OF STYLES AND COLORS

 Thanks to cutting-edge technological advancements in the steel industry, modern steel roofing offers a multitude of styles and color choices that will satisfy any aesthetic preferences.
-For homeowners who want the roof to enhance the contemporary style of their house, profiles that are distinct to steel roofing, such as standing seam, vertical rib or corrugated, are a perfect match.
+For homeowners who would like the look of the roof to enhance the contemporary style of their homes, profiles distinct to steel roofing, such as standing seam, vertical rib or corrugated, are a perfect match.

 Homeowners looking for a more traditional look, can find a wide variety of styles in stone coated steel roofing profiles.
 Stone coated steel roofs are designed to replicate the looks of other roofing materials such as traditional composition shingles, cedar shake, clay tile, or slate, but without the many structural, maintenance and cost issues associated with many of the above roofing options.